Halmi, Professor Nicholas

 - Anglo-Italian literary and cultural relations (esp.
 Byron)

 My research is concerned with British and Continental literature, philosophy, and visual arts of the 'long eighteenth century', particularly in their responses to the challenges and discontents of modernity and in their relation to the historical past.
 Recently I have been writing about the aestheticization of the past in poetry, painting, and architecture of the long eighteenth century (e.g., in representations of imaginary ruins), as well as on the relation of the Romantics’ self-consciously new literary forms to traditional genres and genre theory (e.g., Byron's ironization of epic in Don Juan).
 A provisional synthesis of this research was published in the journal MLQ in September 2013, and a monograph, History's Form, is contracted with OUP.
-I am also writing two commissioned chapters on Byron: one on Byron's and Goethe's recicprocal reception, the other on Byron's engagement with Italian poets (as historical figures) and Italian poetry (as formal models).
+I am also continuing to write on Byron's poetry, in particular on its connections to German and Italian literature.

 By way of explaining what intellectual purposes the Romantic theorization of the symbol, which has caused much contention in critical theory since the 1960s, served in the Romantic period itself, my book The Genealogy of the Romantic Symbol analysed an historically signficant attempt to overcome, through means bequeathed by the Enlightenment itself, a profound dissatisfaction with the dualisms of Enlightenment epistemology, semiotics, aesthetics, and natural science.
 The book's own genealogy is recounted in the article 'Telling Stories about Romantic Theory', and its central argument is summarized in my discussion with Robert Harrison in his radio programme Entitled Opinions (linked below).
 Various of the contributors to the collection Symbol and Intuition (2013), to which I wrote an afterword, engage with aspects of the Genealogy's argument, and the book has been praised by philosophers (e.g., Miguel de Beistegui) and historians (e.g., Warren Breckman) as well as by literary critics (e.g., Terry Eagleton).